An invariance principle for ergodic scale-free random environments: Existence and sublinearity of the corrector

 It will be convenient to have a natural, scale-invariant way to index the squares in $\mcl D$.
 To this end, for $z\in\BB C$ and $m>0$, we define \eqb \wh S_m^z := \left\{ \text{largest square $S\in\mcl D$ with}\: z\in S \: \text{and} \: \sum_{H\in \mcl H(S )} \frac{\op{Area}(H\cap S )}{\op{Area}(H)} \leq m \right\} . \eqe Then $\wh S_m^z$ is well-defined on the full-probability event that $z$ does not lie on the boundary of any square in $\mcl D$.
 We abbreviate $\wh S_m := \wh S_m^0$.

-Roughly speaking, $\wh S_m^z$ is the largest square containing $z$ which contains at least $m$ cells, but fractional parts of cells which intersect the boundary of the square are also counted.
-We observe that a.s.\ each square in $\mcl D$ which contains $z$ is equal to $\wh S_m^z$ for some $m > 0$ (this would not be true if we restricted to integer values of $m$ or if we did not count fractional parts of cells).
-We also note that $\wh S_m^z = \wh S_m^w$ whenever $w \in \wh S_m^z\setminus \bdy \wh S_m^z$.
+Roughly speaking, $\wh S_m^z$ is the largest square containing $z$ which contains at most $m$ cells, but fractional parts of cells which intersect the boundary of the square are also counted.
+We emphasize that we do \emph{not} restrict to integer values of $m$.